 What is Scaling Up?

 This cross-cutting issue occupies an important place in the thinking of governments, donors and NGOs because of persistent service delivery challenges.
-It is essential to achieve Sustainable Development Goals (SDGs), to eradicate illness in the world, to educate billions so they can have a better life and to fight poverty at a global level.
-Governments and donors can be very good at delivering physical investments, even very large ones like highways, bridges, hospitals, irrigation, etc. They are less successful in providing services that involve changes or adaptation in human behavior, such as teachers showing up at school, patients cured, and farmers that receive water and technical help to improve their productivity.
+It is essential to achieve the Sustainable Development Goals (SDGs), to eradicate illness in the world, to educate billions so they can have a better life and to fight poverty at a global level.
+Governments and donors can be very good at delivering physical investments like highways, bridges, hospitals, irrigation, etc. They are less successful in providing services that involve adaptations in human behavior, such as teachers showing up at school, patients cured, and farmers that learn how to improve their productivity.
 Many of such “wicked development problems” have been solved at a local level by organizations that are either owned by the poor or very close to them.
-Their struggle is to grow beyond the communities they serve.
+But most are not able to scale up.
 In spite of great success in both physical investments and local solutions to poverty, there is a large missing middle that neither top down nor bottom up approaches get to.
 This is the space that needs to be populated for development solutions to solve some of the most difficult challenges we face today.